mm21/trilium-alchemy/doc/sdk/working-with-notes/attributes.md

 (working-with-attributes)=
 # Attributes

-One or more attributes can be added to a note via the `+=` operator:
+As mentioned in {ref}`working-with-notes-notes`, one or more attributes can be added to a note via the `+=` operator:

 ```python
 note += Label("myLabel")
 note += [Label("myLabel2", "myValue2"), Relation("myRelation", other_note)]
 ```

-The following sections describe interfaces to access attributes.
+The following sections describe other interfaces to access attributes.

 ## Single-valued labels

-Single-valued labels can be created, updated, or retrieved by indexing into the note itself:
+Notes can be indexed to get/set an owned single-valued label, or specifically the first owned label matching the provided name.
+If no owned label with that name exists, a new one is created.

+For example, to set `#priority=10`:

 ```python
 assert "priority" not in note